-Opportunities for children to learn what it means to be a Unitarian Universalist (UU) and to develop their own religious identity abound in all areas of UUCR church life.
-As children progress through our program, they will become familiar with UU principles, sources, and history.
+Opportunities abound for children to learn what it means to be a Unitarian Universalist (UU) and to develop their own religious identity in all areas of UUCR church life.
+As children progress through our program, they will become familiar with UU values, sources, and history.
 They will also learn about world religions, particularly our Jewish and Christian connections.

 Nursery